vmindtech/vke/README.md

     This command will start the application and automatically reload it whenever code changes are detected, making your development process faster and more efficient.

+## Running the Application with Docker

+To run the application with Docker, follow these steps:

+1. Build the Docker image or pull it from Docker Hub:
+    - To build the Docker image locally:
+        ```sh
+        docker build -t vmindtech/vke-app .
+        ```

+    - Alternatively, you can pull the ready-made image from Docker Hub:
+        ```sh
+        docker pull vmindtech/vke-app:tag
+        ```
+        Replace `tag` with the desired version tag, for example `1.0`.

+2. Run the Docker container:
+    ```sh
+    docker run -ti -v /opt/vke/config-production.json:/config-production.json -e golang_env='production' -p 8080:80 --name vke-app vmindtech/vke-app:tag
+    ```
+    Replace `tag` with the desired version tag, for example `1.0`.

+    This command mounts either the `config-production.json` or `config-development.json` file from your host machine into the container, sets the `golang_env` environment variable to 'production' or 'development' accordingly, and forwards requests from port `8080` on your host machine to port `80` inside the Docker container.
+You can replace `/opt/vke/config-production.json` or `/opt/vke/config-development.json` with the path to your actual configuration file and use any port you prefer.

+3. View the application in your browser:
+    Navigate to `http://localhost:8080` in your browser to view the application.

+4. Stopping and removing the container:
+    ```sh
+    docker stop vke-app
+    docker rm vke-app
+    ```

+    Use the above commands to stop and remove the container when you're done.

+Once you've successfully run the application with Docker, you can access it at `http://localhost:8080`.

 <!-- LICENSE -->
 ## License